minkeymouse/nowcasting-kr/ISSUES.md

 **STATUS**: All critical issues resolved.
 Report ready for final submission.
 Status files updated for next iteration.

 **THIS ITERATION WORK (Status Documentation - 2025-12-07)**:
-- ✅ **Status Consolidation**: Updated STATUS.md and ISSUES.md to consolidate information and remove redundancy
+- ✅ **Status Documentation**: Updated STATUS.md and ISSUES.md to document current state and prepare for next iteration
+- ✅ **Inspection Status Summary**: All inspection findings documented and verified
 - ✅ **Resolved Issues Marked**: All critical issues marked as resolved
-- ✅ **Next Iteration Context**: Clear status and next steps documented
+- ✅ **Next Iteration Context**: Clear status and next steps documented for continuation

 **INSPECTION STATUS (All Complete - 2025-12-07)**:
 1. ✅ **Model Performance Anomalies Inspection** - COMPLETE: All anomalies verified as legitimate or documented limitations